adarsh249/CSE135_HW1/README.md

 HoufWF5oHT02mhAAAAFWJpbGx4QExBUFRPUC1CRk0wTkZJRgECAwQF
 -----END OPENSSH PRIVATE KEY-----`
 ## Details of Github auto deploy setup

+Using `git clone`, clone the repository https://github.com/adarsh249/CSE135_HW1 onto your local machine.
+Then, `cd` into the directory `CSE135_HW1`.
+Then, run `git remote add prod ssh://root@137.184.9.28/var/repo/CSE135_HW1.git`.
+Now, after making a change and commiting them, you can use `git push prod main` to change both the github and the server's files.

 ## Username/password info for logging into site
 usernames:
 - `adarsh`